 "You were not?" the goblin said sharply, fixing Harry with a piercing look.
 Harry swallowed hard, but decided a bit of an explanation might be necessary.

 "I just recently learned about the magic world," he stammered, "I live with non-magic people."

 "Ahh," the goblin sighed, relaxing, "Now this makes sense," he consulted the papers in front of him for a moment, before nodding in apparent satisfaction.
 "Would you, Mr. Potter, like a key to your own vault?
-The one key will still remain with its current keeper, but you will have another that will allow you to make withdraws at any time; the keeper of your key is unable to make any withdraws, by the way," he added after a moment.
+The one key will still remain with its current keeper until you are of age, but you will have another that will allow you to make withdraws at any time; the keeper of your key is unable to make any withdraws, by the way," he added after a moment.

 Harry barely stifled a sigh of relief.
-Well, that's one less thing to worry about—not only will I get my own key, but the other key holder (isn't that the Headmaster?) isn't able to take my money.
+Well, that's one less thing to worry about—not only will I get my own key, but the other key holder isn't able to take my money.
 Harry nodded, and the goblin withdrew a small, gold key, which looked very much like his other one, from a drawer in the desk.

 "There are three colors this gem will be," Griphook lectured, "A clear gem, as it was previously, shows that the key it ready to be set to a specific vault.
 A green gem, as it is now, shows that the key is active to the vault.
 If, for some reason, your vault is frozen or locked down, the gem will turn black, changing back to green when the vault status reverts to active.
 Any questions?"